 What are the disadvantages of sea freight?

-• Time-consuming – It takes several weeks to move the goods which ideal for those items which have a long lead time.
+• Time-consuming – It takes several weeks to move the goods which is ideal for those items which have a long lead time.

-• Lack of Infrastructure – Some of the places don’t have facilities of ports and terminals to receive large ships carrying containers.
+• Lack of Infrastructure – Some of the places don’t have facilities ports and terminals to receive large ships carrying containers.
 Usually, a significant amount of capital expenditure is essential to handle container-based networks.

 DOWNLOAD CONTAINER DIMENSIONS